Dregu/maxwell/README.md

 ## Usage

 Build with cmake or get the [Autobuild](https://github.com/Dregu/maxwell/releases/tag/autobuild).
-Put MAXWELL folder in the game directory and run from there.
-Or anywhere, the injector should attach to a running game process automatically too.
+Put MAXWELL folder in the game folder and run from there.
+Check `--help` for command line switches for shortcuts.

 ## Features